-Valentine’s Day is fast approaching again!
-This is a special time in the vegan blogosphere because every food blogger aims to release a special vegan Valentine’s Day recipe for the world to try.
+Valentine’s Day is a special time in the vegan blogosphere because every food blogger aims to release a special vegan Valentine’s Day recipe for the world to try.

 In my opinion, any special occasion dinner needs to include at least three courses: an appetizer, a main dish and, of course, dessert.
-This is why my Valentine’s Day recipe roundup includes recipes to fit each of those categories.
+Below you’ll find recipes to fit each of those categories.

 Just a note: not all of the blogs featured below are 100% vegan, but all of the recipes are.